utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/debugging.md

 !!! info
     Example: `jlink --add-modules java.base,java.logging,jdk.jdwp.agent --output jre`

-If you still rely on your installed jdk in `JAVA_HOME` you can just follow on.

 ## Run and attach Remote Debugger
 Run your game with the commandline option `--jvm-debug-port=<port (normally 5005)>` and attach a remote debugger.